 Pint-sized and playful, Yorkies rank #4 on our list of most popular pups.
 The oft-spoiled Yorkshire Terrier has risen to fame as a pampered lap dog with an attitude that beats its size.
 But there’s a lot more to this pup beyond its cute and cuddly appearance.

-Here are 7 Yorkshire Terrier facts that you should know:
+Here are 7 Fun Yorkshire Terrier facts to know:

 1. Their history is less than lavish.